Erasmus Programme: Details

 Students who join the Erasmus Programme study at least three months or do an internship for a period of at least 2 months to an academic year in another European country.
 The former case is called a Student Mobility for Studies or SMS, while the latter case is called a Student Mobility of Placement or SMP.
 The Erasmus Programme guarantees that the period spent abroad is recognised by their university when they come back, as long as they abide by terms previously agreed.
 Switzerland has been suspended as a participant in the Erasmus programme as of 2015, following the popular vote to limit the immigration of EU citizens into Switzerland.
 As a consequence, Swiss students will not be able to apply for the programme and European students will not be able to spend time at a Swiss university under that programme.

 A main part of the programme is that students do not pay extra tuition fees to the university that they visit.
 Students can also apply for an Erasmus grant to help cover the additional expense of living abroad.
 Students with disabilities can apply for an additional grant to cover extraordinary expenses.

-In order to reduce expenses and increase mobility, many students also use the European Commission-supported accommodation network, CasaSwap, FlatClub, Erasmusinn, Eurasmus, Erasmate or Student Mundial, which are free websites where students and young people can rent, sublet, offer and swap accommodation – on a national and international basis.
+To reduce expenses and increase mobility, many students also use the European Commission-supported accommodation network, CasaSwap, FlatClub, Erasmusinn, Eurasmus, Erasmate or Student Mundial, which are free websites where students and young people can rent, sublet, offer and swap accommodation – on a national and international basis.
 A derived benefit is that students can share knowledge and exchange tips and hints with each other before and after going abroad.

+Impact

+Erasmus has positively impacted higher education, bringing educational, social, cultural, and economic benefits to institutions.
+It professionalises international cooperation, strengthens academic ties, fosters research collaborations, and forms informal networks, creating friendships across borders.
+The programme has become a valued source of 'soft power' and diplomatic value for participating countries.

+External evaluations and a multitude of personal stories abound from successive generations of participants to confirm the extent to which their "Erasmus experience" provided them not only with enhanced knowledge and competence in their respective fields, but also with a transformative, life-enhancing dimension both in personal terms and for their careers.
+This is true of all parts of the programme forming the present Erasmus+, though most data is available for higher education.

+Erasmus in the media and popular culture

 The "Erasmus experience"

-Cultural impact

-For many European students, the Erasmus Programme is their first time living and studying in another country.
-Hence, it has become a cultural phenomenon and is popular among European students, going on to become the subject of movies such as the French film L'Auberge espagnole, and the documentary Erasmus 24 7.

-The programme fosters learning and understanding of the host country, and the Erasmus experience is considered both a time for learning as well as a chance to socialize and experience a different culture.
+For many higher education students, the Erasmus Programme is their first time living and studying in another country.
+Alongside academic study or practical training, the programme fosters learning and understanding of the host country, and the Erasmus experience is considered both a time for learning as well as a chance to socialize and experience a different culture, not to mention self-discovery.
+In this respect, and thanks to its popularity among students, it has emerged as a contemporary cultural phenomenon, inspiring books and films that explore the Erasmus experience.

-Tutors are often keen for students of subjects such as politics or international relations to participate in Erasmus.
-It is seen as a great opportunity to study abroad while not having the expense of studying outside the European Union, since the grants available to Erasmus students are not available to those opting to leave the Union to study.